Risk-averse learning with delayed feedback: Conclusion

-This paper investigated risk-averse learning with delayed feedback, where the delays are varying but bounded.
-We reorganized the arriving feedback into virtual time slots based on their reception order.
-Both one-point and two-point zeroth-order optimization approaches are utilized to estimate the CVaR gradient, with function values being queried multiple times under perturbed actions in both cases.
-We then developed corresponding one-point and two-point risk-averse learning algorithms based on these CVaR gradient estimates.
-The regret bounds of these algorithms are analyzed in terms of cumulative delay and total sampling number.
-The theoretical results indicate that the two-point risk-averse learning algorithm outperforms the one-point algorithm.
-Furthermore, the one-point algorithm achieves sublinear regret when the cumulative and individual delays meet specific bound conditions, while the two-point algorithm requires only minimal restrictions on both cumulative and individual delays.
+This paper investigated risk-averse learning with delayed feedback, where the delays are random yet bounded.
+We developed the one-point and two-point risk-averse learning algorithms, where the one-point and two-point zeroth-order optimization approaches are employed to estimate the CVaR gradient, respectively.
+In both cases, function values are queried multiple times under perturbed actions to improve the accuracy of the CVaR gradient estimate.
+To capture the error induced by using outdated feedback to process the gradient descent, we sorted the arriving feedback according to their arrival order and calculated the cumulative delay.
+The dynamic regret bounds of these algorithms are then analyzed in terms of the cumulative delay, the total sampling number and the path length of comparators.
+The theoretical results demonstrated that both the one-point and two-point risk-averse learning algorithms achieve sublinear regrets.
+Furthermore, the two-point risk-averse learning algorithm outperforms the one-point algorithm by achieving a smaller regret bound.